michael-simons/neo4j-java-driver-native-lib/README.md

 public static long executeQuery(
     IsolateThread isolate, CCharPointer uri, CCharPointer password, CCharPointer query ) {
-    return 4711L;
+    // Some interaction with the driver and Neo4j. return 4711L;
 }
 ```

-The `@CEntryPoint` defines a the entrypoint.
+The `@CEntryPoint` defines the entrypoint.
 Non trivial types are passed as pointers from the outside.
 The `IsolateThread` is a control structure *required* as first argument by GraalVM.

 The last ingredience to create a shared library is the appropriate flag to the `native-image` tool: